mairfanj/Synchronous-Bundle-Weighing-Prototype/Documentation/README.md

-# User Manual for Synchronous Bundle Weighing Prototype
+# User Manual for Master-Slave Device Firmware

 This document provides a detailed guide for setting up, calibrating, and operating the Master-Slave Device system, which consists of:

-- **Master Device**: Sends calibration data and manages overall communication.
+- **Master Device**: Sends calibration data and manages overall communication, including using a load cell for calibration weight measurement.
-- **Slave Device**: Measures bundle weights, calculates copy counts, and transmits data to a central computer.
+- **Slave Device**: Processes bundle weights, calculates copy counts, and transmits data to a central computer.

 ---